Notes on new Macbook Pro

 Virtual Machines

-For dev work, I was planning to use VirtualBox, which has the nice feature of being free.
-It has a few problems though:
+For dev work, I was planning to use VirtualBox, which has the nice feature of

 • networking seems to be hard to setup to work usefully.